-Oyatsu vs Okashi: What is the Difference in Meaning?
+Oyatsu vs. Okashi: What’s the Difference in Meaning?

-As I explained the difference between these before, Wagashi basically refers to traditional Japanese confections, while Dagashi is the collective term for cheap, relatively small, unique Japanese snacks and candies, particularly for kids.
+As I explained before, Wagashi refers to traditional Japanese confections, while Dagashi is the collective term for cheap, relatively small, unique Japanese snacks and candies, particularly for kids.

-Therefore, Okashi and Kashi have the same meaning and both can refer to any kind of snack, sweet and candy, regardless of where they are produced.
+Thus, Okashi and Kashi have the same meaning, and both can refer to any kind of snack, sweet, or candy, regardless of where they are produced.

-In other words, these are the Japanese generic term for all kinds of snacks, candies, and sweets, including potato chips, cookies, chocolate candies, ice-cream, Wagashi, and Dagashi.
+In other words, these are the Japanese term for all kinds of snacks, candies, and sweets, including potato chips, cookies, chocolate candies, ice cream, Wagashi, and Dagashi.

-On the other hand, Oyatsu refers to the food eaten between meals, so in addition to all kinds of snacks, candies, and sweets, it even includes fruits and other light foods like Onigiri rice balls.
+On the other hand, Oyatsu refers to the food eaten between meals.
+So, in addition to all kinds of snacks, candies, and sweets, it even includes fruits and other light foods like Onigiri.

-Customarily, we Japanese tend to have Oyatsu twice in a day, typically at 10 am and 3 pm.
+We Japanese customarily tend to have Oyatsu twice a day, typically at 10 am and 3 pm.